kintone-labs/kintone-ui-component/README.md

 # kintone UI Component
 [![npm version][npm-image]][npm-url]

-## ⚠️ The maintenance of kintone UI Component v0 has ended.
-Please migrate to [kintone UI Component v1](https://github.com/kintone-labs/kintone-ui-component).
+## :warning::warning: The maintenance of kintone UI Component v0 has ended.
+Please migrate to [kintone UI Component v1](https://github.com/kintone-labs/kintone-ui-component). :warning::warning:

 ## Announcements
 ⓘ We released kintone UI Component v1.0.0 on 04 March 2021 and now it is the mainstream.